This course is approved and accepted by the Utah State Parks.

 What’s Included in an Approved Course

-- Responsibilities of ATV riders to others and the environment
+- Responsibilities of OHV riders to others and the environment

 - General information on preparing for the unexpected

-The information in this course can help you enjoy ATV riding more safely and with less impact on the environment.
+The educational content in this course can help you enjoy OHV riding more safely and with less impact on the environment.

-- Utility-Terrain Vehicle.
+UTV: Utility Terrain Vehicle.
 A type of OHV where the driver and a passenger can sit side-by-side in the vehicle.
-They are most commonly known as UTVs (Utility Terrain Vehicle or just Utility Vehicle) or Side-by-Side Vehicles.
+They are most commonly known as UTVs (Utility Terrain Vehicle, Utility Task Vehicle, or just Utility Vehicle) or Side-by-Side Vehicles.
 UTVs are not designed for use on paved surfaces.